-There are various Horse Breeds and pony in the world, but all are not used as the racehorse.
-Racing horses require some special characteristics and features.
+There are various Horse Breed and pony in the world, but all are not used as racehorses.
+Racing horses require some unique characteristics and features.
 Moreover, the most important thing is the breeding history of that individual horse.
-A well-recorded data regarding sire (Father) and dam (mother) performance in racing and breeding history should be maintained and well known you.
-You may study the pedigree books or stud books to know the detail pieces of information.
-Previous records and physical performance may help you to choose the best horses for racing.
+A well-recorded data regarding sire (Father) and dam (mother) performance in racing and breeding history should be maintained and well-known.
+You may study the pedigree or stud books to know the detailed information.
+Previous records and physical performance may help you choose the best racing horses.

 1. Race Horse Breeds: Arabian